gnukhata/gkapp/README.md

 **GKApp** is a Progressive Web App made using Vue and Buefy.

-* Free under AGPLv3 License
+* Free & Open Source under AGPLv3 License
 * PWA/SPA — Single page app
-* Built with Bulma, Buefy, Vue & Vue CLI
+* Built with Vuejs & Bootstrap Vue
-* Light & Dark modes
 * SCSS sources with variables

 ## Table of Contents